OasisLMF/Workshop2019/README.md

 docker ps -a
 ```
 For the exercise details, go to the exercise_3 Jupyter notebook.
+##### Exercise goals:
+- Understand the Oasis API.
+- Use Python code to run an analysis via the API.

 #### Exercise 4: Running a model in the Oasis UI.
 In this exercise you will run an analysis using the Oasis UI.